• Residence & Occupation Permits

 Why Retire to Mauritius?

-Favourable Tax Regime
+A Favourable Tax Environment

-Safe & Secure Lifestyle
+A Safe and Secure Lifestyle

-World-Class Healthcare
+World-Class Healthcare Access

-Strong Expat Community
+A Strong Expat and Retiree Community

-Natural Beauty & Outdoor Lifestyle
+Natural Beauty and an Active Outdoor Lifestyle

-Who can Apply for a Retirement Permit?
+Who Can Apply for a Retirement Permit in Mauritius?

-Eligibility Requirements
+Eligibility Requirements at a Glance

 To qualify, applicants must:

-Provide proof of:
+• Provide proof of either:

-1. USD 24,000 available funds, or
+• USD 24,000 in available funds, or

-2. A guaranteed monthly income of USD 2,000
+• A guaranteed monthly income of USD 2,000

 Medical Examination